offchristianamr/MF64-Ableton-Script/Documentation.md

 MODE 1:

 Default mode.
 Button 5 is light blue when in this mode.
-The first two buttons in the upper left switch between scenes 1-7 and 8-14.
+The first two buttons in the upper left move up and down the session view in groups of seven clips.
-Possible bug: If there are more than 14 scenes it will skip 8-14 and move to the bottom seven scenes instead.
+Previously, there was a bug that caused groups to be skipped in this mode, thank you to Jademalo for the fix!

 -----------------------------------------------------------------------------------------------------